 - Several fees may apply, including an origination fee up to 5%.

 Avant focuses on loans for “in between” borrowers — those with scores of roughly 580 to 700.
 Unlike many online loan startups, it is not a peer-to-peer lender that relies on individual investors to fund loans, instead directly funding each loan itself.
 That’s good news if you need your funds quickly — you may even have your loan the same day you apply.

-There are also no loan origination fees with Avant.
 The borrowing limit of $35,000 is relatively generous among lenders who work with subprime credit.
 However, if your credit score is under 580, you may not be able to get a loan with Avant, and secured loans are not an option.